liuyangc3/note-book/applications/k8s/configuration.md

 https://blog.stack-labs.com/code/kustomize-101/

 override vs templating
-1. templating DSL like helm only can override parameterized config, and which part should be parameterized? need learn helm chart vars first begain to write yaml.
+1. templating DSL like helm only can override parameterized config, and which part should be parameterized?
+2. learning cost, for pulbic chart need learn helm chart vars first begain to write yaml.
-2. DSL in go is complicated for hunman reading and writing.
+3. DSL in go is complicated for hunman reading and writing.

 1. You can override any part in kustomize
 2. configMap hash-suffix if deployment not changed